skupperproject/refdog/README.md

 * **`ingress`**

   Select the method for cluster ingress.
-Determines how X and Y are exposed outside of the cluster.
+This determines how Skupper services are exposed outside of the cluster.

   _Type_: String\
   _Default_: `route` if OpenShift, else loadbalancer\